nickhanabah/time_series_experiment/README.md

 $Y_{i:i+T} = f(X_{i-1-L:i-1}, Y_{i-1-L:i-1})$

-The proposed Dlinear model consists of a decomposition layer, where the input $Y_{i-1-L:i-1}$ and $X_{i-1-L:i-1}$ is decomposed into a seasonal and a trend components plus two linear layers to transform each of the decomposed inputs into some meaningful signal regarding the output $Y_{i:i+T}$.
+The proposed Dlinear model consists of a decomposition layer, where the input $Y_{i-1-L:i-1}$ and $X_{i-1-L:i-1}$ is decomposed into a seasonal and a trend components plus two linear layers to transform each of the decomposed inputs into some meaningful signal regarding the output $y_{i:i+T}$.

+# Model

 The operations are as follows:

 1. We combine the target and the feature variable with regards to our lookback window $i-1-L:i-1$ to a new feature matrix $\tilde{X}_{i-1-L:i-1}$.